Free Web space and hosting from freehomepage.com

 Not Alone (3:32)

 I wrote this song over the course of 2 days, February 13th and 14th.
 It's unlike anything I've written before.
 Dark sound with piano, violin and cello accompanying the solo voice.
 Read the lyrics.
 I've debated for quite a while about whether or not to upload an mp3 I have of myself singing this.
-Hmm . . .
+Hmm . . . don't count on it happening anytime soon.

 Shine On My Path (4:14 - 5k)

 Piano solo - It has nothing to do with God or any religion for that matter.
 It was when I wrote this piece that I knew I wanted to write music for the rest of my life.
 The very next week I changed my major from education to composition.
+That's not to say that this is some kind of composing masterpiece, but I really enjoyed it.

 Hilton's Theme (3:28 - 10k)